birdandhike.com logo

 Stems: Usually a single main stem that branches above to a few stems.

 Leaves: Basal leaves long and narrow with spine-covered lobes; spines whitish, long.
 Upper leaves few, smaller, spiny.
-Main spines on leaves to 1 inch.
+Main spines on leaves to 1-inch long.
 Leaves without woolly hairs (not tomentose; glabrous).

 Flowers: Blooms during summer.
 Inflorescence: flowerhead formed of many flowers subtended by spiny bracts.
 Flowers emerge from a round, spiky ball (involucre) that gets to about 1-inch diameter and has whitish spines to 1-inch long (at least as long as the flowers).
 Flowers light purplish.